 Summary Review : The notorious Guinea Pig series

-helmet, a full body leather apron, and some sort of black caps on several of his teeth.
+wears a samurai helmet, a full body leather apron, and some sort of black caps on several of his teeth.
 This gentleman does not fit the bill of a role model in any way, shape, or form.
-He's a degenerate who likes to wax philosophic between removing arms and legs,
+He's a degenerate who likes to wax philosophic between removing arms

-blurting out weird lines about how his next activity will imitate blooming flowers and the like.
+and legs, blurting out weird lines about how his next activity will imitate blooming flowers and the like.
 At the end of the movie, he sings a melancholy song about sending people to the underworld.
-He also shines a different colored light on his victim at
+He also shines a different colored light on his victim

 nothing more to The Flower of Flesh and Blood than close up shots of bloody mayhem.